State of Illinois v. Alice Wynekoop: Earle's confession

-Wynekoop's Admission
+Wynekoop's admission

 The coroner and State's Attorney stated that Wynekoop's admission was obtained "without threats or bluster," but by winning her confidence.
 It also was, they said, the chemist's report of chloroform in Rheta's organs that moved Wynekoop away from "her stoic denial" to embrace the story of an accidental overdose of the drug.
 When the attorney asked her to admit that she chloroformed Rheta, Wynekoop responded, "'But how can I explain this part of it?'
 She formed her hand to imitate a gun and trigger."
 The attorney suggested she simply admit that she shot her.
-Captain Stege stated to the press afterwards that Wynekoop "'began to realize she was getting in deeper and deeper and the confession look to her like a good way out.'"
+Captain Stege stated to the press afterwards that Wynekoop "began to realize she was getting in deeper and deeper and the confession look to her like a good way out."

 Wynekoop's initial story was that she shot Rheta to create a cover for her medical malpractice and create a scenario of murder by intruder.
-Later, in her formal statement Wynekoop said that she fired the gun after considering what action would "'ease the situation best of all.'"
+Later, in her formal statement Wynekoop said that she fired the gun after considering what action would "ease the situation best of all."
 The written record of Wynekoop's statement said that she found Rheta sitting on the examination table in her treatment room partially disrobed after having weighed herself and complaining of a pain in her side.
 Wynekoop offered an examination and allowed Rheta to sedate herself with chloroform.
 When Wynekoop realized Rheta was not breathing, she administered artificial respiration for about twenty-five minutes, which failed to revive her.
 This caused Wynekoop to panic and fire the gun.
 After the shooting, Wynekoop immediately covered Rheta with a blanket and left the house.
-She later said, "'When the shot fired I nearly fainted from the sudden noise.
+She later said, "When the shot fired I nearly fainted from the sudden noise.
 I can't explain why I did it other than the fact I was terror stricken to discover that Rheta had died from the chloroform.
-I'm sorry.'"
+I'm sorry."

-The Inquest Reconvened
+Inquest reconvened

 The Chicago Tribune reported that "more than 300 persons crowded into the inquest room at the county morgue, designed to seat but 100, and the crowd overflowed into the halls and the yard.
 Automobiles were packed hub to hub…" as the inquest reconvened on Friday afternoon.
 Before the hearing began, Wynekoop was observed chatting casually with reporters, family, and friends with the "unruffled poise of a social leader greeting her friends who have dropped in for a pot of tea" and "allowing herself to be introduced to 'murder fans.'"
 In the hearing, the state's attorney presented the bloody sheet and pillow, evidence that Rheta was alive at the time of the shooting, not dead as stated by Wynekoop.
 Wynekoop said in the presence of the jury that she had signed the formal statement voluntarily.
 After twenty minutes of deliberation, the jury found that Wynekoop had fired the shot that killed Rheta and ruled that she be held for a hearing before the Grand Jury on a charge of murder.